Personalising the induction programme...

 If at any point there are concerns that you may not meet the teacher standards by the end of induction, the headteacher/induction tutor/lead should act early to ensure further support is arranged and documented in the form of an additional support action plan targeting areas of the government standards causing concern and outlining the support being put in place, by who and when inc. timeline for review.
 Induction may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction - not the school/college.

 NB: All parties should avoid using the word ‘fail’ until the final term of a 2-year induction as doing so beforehand causes unnecessary panic.
 You cannot 'pass' or 'fail' an individual term, you can only pass or fail induction at the end i.e. the end of a fully completed 2-year induction period (1-year for pre-Sept 21 ECTs)

 Training courses (CPD)…

-In addition to statutory engagement with the professional development of the Early Career Framework (ECF) coming into force on 1st September 2021, we offer a number of very popular (optional) training courses targeted at ECTs.
-These courses are listed under the 'available courses' button on your dashboard when signed into ECT Manager.
+In addition to engagement with the professional development of the Early Career Framework (ECF) now in force as of September 2021, we offer a number of very popular (optional) training courses targeted at ECTs.
+These courses are listed on this site under the 'CPD Opportunities' section and also under the 'available courses' button on your dashboard when signed in to ECT Manager.

 In addition to these courses there are vast number of specialist / phase / subject specific courses available from One Education who provide a comprehensive list of CPD opportunities every school term throughout the academic year.
 For further details, please visit their website.